mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 #### Debezium Service Configuration

 Once the database is configured, it is possible to configure the Debezium Server instance, filling in the _source_ and _sink_ configuration.
-Below it is provided an example using Oracle as _source_, Redis as offsets and metadata store and Kafka as _sink_.
+An example using Oracle as _source_, Redis as offsets and metadata store and Kafka as _sink_ is provided here below.

 <details>
 <summary>Click here to show/hide the example configuration for Oracle</summary>